OSGeo/gdal/doc/source/programs/gdal_vector_info.rst

     JSON output.
     This option is mutually exclusive with the :option:`--summary` option.

+.. option:: --check-valid-geometry

+    Report the number of invalid geometries in each inspected layer.

+.. option:: --check-valid-coverage

+    Report whether each inspected layer forms a valid polygonal coverage.
+    Requires a GDAL build with version 3.12 or later of the GEOS library.

 .. option:: --sql <statement>|@<filename>

     Execute the indicated SQL statement and return the result.
 The